-To determine how much it will cost to attend college and learn about financial aid online, we recommend that you visit: finaid.org and collegeaffordabilityguide.org
+To determine how much it will cost to attend college and learn about financial aid online, we recommend that you take a moment to review some of the information offered at studentaid.gov and collegeaffordabilityguide.org.

-If you would like to learn about how colleges determine your financial need eligibility we recommend that you visit: collegeboard.org
+If you would like to learn about how colleges determine your financial need eligibility, we recommend visiting collegeboard.org.

 In general, there are four sources of Financial Aid available to students